logo

 Severe dizziness accompanied by nausea… Brain problem?
 Ear problem?

-◇Sudden severe dizziness: Benign paroxysmal positional vertigo
+◇Sudden, severe dizziness: Benign paroxysmal positional vertigo

-If you have a cold and feel dizzy: Vestibular neuritis
+◇If you have a cold and feel dizzy: Vestibular neuritis

 ============

-There are various types of dizziness.
+There are many different types of dizziness.

-If it continues, go to the hospital.
+If it persists, go to the hospital

-I need to get a diagnosis.
+I guess I need to get diagnosed.

 6